If you plan to sell your car, beware: There are some common and costly mistakes that could result in you leaving money on the table.

 Newer car models let you store data such as your navigation history or garage door code.
 But that convenience can become a problem when you sell the car.

-Check your owner’s manual to find out how to clear any personal data.
-You don’t want to open yourself to theft or other issues later.
+Checking your owner's manual to find out how to clear any personal data is a smart car seller move.
+You don't want to open yourself to theft or other issues later.

 Bottom line